meceware/meceware.com/docs/fullpage-for-elementor.md

 When you purchase an extension, you will need to activate the extension for a domain. **Please note that, there is no deactivation for extensions**.

-You can use the extension without activating it on a domain (a staging domain for example).
+You can use the extension without activating it on a domain (for example, a staging/development domain).
 When a non-activated extension is used on a domain, a red box will appear but it will be removed upon activation.

+If you are on a staging/development domain, please ignore that message and do not activate for the development domain. **The extension domain cannot be changed (no deactivation) and once activated, refund for the extension would not be possible**.
+Once moved to the production domain, you can activate it and the red box will be disappeared automatically.

 Please follow the steps below, when you want to activate the extension on the production domain.